 Why dotConnect for SQL Server?

-• No client libraries required: Connect to SQL Server directly over TCP/IP without installing any SQL Server client software.
+Connect to SQL Server directly via TCP/IP without installing SQL Server client software.

-• Secure and stable: Supports encrypted connections and undergoes continuous performance and security testing to meet enterprise standards.
+Supports encrypted connections and security testing to meet enterprise standards.

 Download and activate dotConnect for SQL Server